TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/userguide/power-users.md

 ## Commit-log message integration

-Most projects are configured to allow the bugdroid tool to post comments to issues.
-Including `Bug: <bug_id...>` in a commit message will cause bugdroid to post a comment mentioning the commit on the issue when the commit's CL is submitted.
-Including `Fixed: <bug_id...>` in a commit message will cause bugdroid to set the referenced bugs' status to "Fixed".
+Most projects are configured to allow the Git Watcher tool to post comments to issues.
+Including `Bug: <bug_id...>` in a commit message triggers Git Watcher to post a comment mentioning the commit on the issue when the commit's CL is submitted.
+Including `Fixed: <bug_id...>` in a commit message triggers Git Watcher to set the referenced bugs' status to "Fixed".

 Both the `Bug:` and the `Fixed:` automations accept bug IDs in multiple formats:
 *   `Fixed: n`